LMS Ivatt Class 4: Preservation

-Only one example survived into preservation: No. 43106, the final member of the class in service, which was based at Lostock Hall depot, near Preston.
+Only one example survived into preservation: No. 43106, the final member of the class in service, which was based at Lostock Hall depot.
 Its last operational turn was just before Easter in 1968, but its last turn was interrupted by a derailment in Colne Goods Yard.
 Since 43106 had already been selected as the best of the remaining small group, a 'search party' was despatched on Easter Tuesday to survey the damage.
 It was felt that damage was so minimal the prospective owners would investigate the ease of a repair.
 On its return to Lostock Hall, the locomotive was repaired by fitters from Carnforth, that repair exists to this day.
 However, it derailed again at Lostock Hall when being prepared for a test run in late July.

-It was steamed for the final time by British Railways on 1 August 1968 and departed at about 15:30 with one member of its new owning consortium on board.
-This was only after lengthy discussions to get the locomotive moved in live steam before 4 August, the end of steam operation on BR.
-The journey was carefully routed to limit movement 'under the wires', via Frodsham, Chester and Shrewsbury.
-The journey through the West Midlands continued via Wolverhampton High Level towards Bescot and Pleck Junction, where after a movement around a triangular junction to ensure it arrived the 'right way round' the light engine continued on to Stourbridge Junction where it was stabled overnight in the exchange sidings, now part of the extensive car park.
+It was steamed for the final time by British Rail on 1 August 1968 and departed at about 15:30 with one member of its new owning consortium on board.
+This was only after lengthy discussions to get the locomotive moved in live steam before 4 August, the end of steam operation on British Rail.
+The journey was carefully routed to limit movement under the wires, via Frodsham, Chester and Shrewsbury.
+The journey through the West Midlands continued via Wolverhampton High Level towards Bescot and Pleck Junction, where after a movement around a triangular junction to ensure it arrived the right way round, the light engine continued on to Stourbridge Junction where it was stabled overnight in the exchange sidings, now part of the extensive car park.
 On 2 August, it continued on to its new life in preservation on the Severn Valley Railway appearing on the front page of the Shropshire Journal with three of its new owners giving it a much needed clean.
 It is affectionately known as the Flying Pig, although many railwaymen referred to the Ivatt Class 4s as Doodlebugs.

 Between 1975 and 1983, No. 43106 saw use on the mainline hauling railtours.
 In 1975, it attended the Rail 150 celebrations in Shildon and in 1980 it took part in the Rocket 150 celebrations at Rainhill.
 On a small number of occasions between 1980 and 1983, the engine saw use on a limited number of railtours, on some occasions double heading with fellow SVR based engines including: 5000, 7812 Erlestoke Manor and 80079.

 A major overhaul of the locomotive was completed in 2009, but shortly afterwards suffered a derailment at Hampton Loade and required repairs.
 It received further repairs to the boiler in 2013, which included a renewed boiler ticket.
 This expired in January 2024 with a final appearance before withdrawal at the SVR's Winter Gala.
+In December 2025 it was moved to Kidderminster for under cover storage.